dyth/dyth/README.md

-I am David Yu-Tung Hui / 許宇同, a 2023 MSc graduate from Mila, University of Montreal.
+I am David Yu-Tung Hui / 許宇同.
 I'm interested in creating algorithms that learn through interactions with an environment.
 I hope that these algorithms will eventually be used to discover new knowledge about our world.

-To achieve this dream, I research reinforcement learning (RL) algorithms.
-These algorithms frame the process of learning through interaction as an optimization problem.
+I research reinforcement learning (RL) algorithms which frame the process of learning through interaction as an optimization problem.
 In my research, I use linear algebra and probability theory to design principled loss functions that RL algorithms can stably optimize across a variety of settings.

 I've written two works toward this goal: